AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 Experience Platform supports the three OAuth2 grant types in the table below.
 If you have a custom OAuth2 setup, Adobe is able to support it with the help of custom fields in your integration.
 Refer to the sections for each grant type for more information.

 >[!IMPORTANT]
 >
 >* You provide the input parameters as instructed in the sections below.
-Adobe-internal systems produce the output parameters, which are used to connect and maintain authentication to your destination.
+Adobe-internal systems connect to your platform's authentication system and grab output parameters, which are used to authenticate the user and maintain authentication to your destination.
->* The input parameters highlighted in bold in the table are required parameters in the Oauth2 authentication flow.
+>* The input parameters highlighted in bold in the table are required parameters in the OAuth2 authentication flow.
 The other parameters are optional.
 There are other custom input parameters that are not shown here, but are described at length in the sections [Customize your OAuth2 configuration](/help/oauth2-authentication.md#customize-configuration) and [Access token refresh](/help/oauth2-authentication.md#access-token-refresh).

 OAuth 2 Grant | Inputs | Outputs |
 ---------|----------|---------|